 The Zero Waste movement is not new.
 Bea Johnson, a blogger turned author from Zero Waste Home has been credited for coming up with ‘zero waste’ lifestyle in 2008.
 While she popularized the movement from an at-home lifestyle, the term was first used by Paul Palmer in 1970s in relation to the use of industrial chemicals.
+If you’re looking to learn how to incorporate zero-waste in your life here are some easy-to-follow zero-waste essentials!

 A zero waste lifestyle invites several questions because the majority of us believe that it is a near impossible task and a luxury that only few can afford.
 It’s important to put these floating rumours to rest.
 Zero Waste is for ALL and it doesn’t have to cost extra money or time to take steps towards a zero waste lifestyle.
 Defining the term is not easy but when put simply, ‘zero waste’ is a personal relationship that you build with your garbage.
 It’s about moving towards a redefined waste management system of a circular economy where nothing gets sent to landfill.
 This is not only beneficial for the environment – it also promotes social equity and benefits the economy.